National Mutt Day

 local shelter and find a new friend today!
 If you can't adopt a mixed

-breed friend on December 2nd, please donate at least $5 to your local
+breed friend on July 31st and December 2nd, please donate at least $5 to your local

 animal shelter, as they all need financial assistance and every dollar